Cazador (comics): Powers and abilities

 As descendant of a deadly family of mercenaries, and due to the harsh lifestyle he had since childhood, Cazador has become a master in the use of all kinds of weaponry.
-From machine-guns to knives, to broad swords, anything is a deadly instrument of doom when Cazador is using it.
+From machine-guns to knives, to broad swords, anything is an instrument of doom when Cazador is using it.

 In the past, his weapon of choice was a huge automatic revolver, packed with great firepower, but prone to getting stuck in the middle of battle.
 This gun was eventually eaten, on issue #3, by one of Cazador's major enemies, the Swearing Demon Balrog, and was never seen again since.

 From there on, and despite the fact that he has a seemingly endless cache of weapons stacked below the dungeons of his cathedral (including ACME “Atomik” grenades), Cazador didn't carry a “weapon of choice” anymore, instead relying on what opportunity could bring upon him.
 Although it is known he has sometimes hidden small handguns in his underpants, just in case of an emergency.
 This contingency allowed him to survive against seemingly overwhelming odds on issue #29, when he was surrounded by the whole Mortal Kombat roster on the island of the ninja warlord Sinister Claw.

 Despite not having any formal type of training in unarmed combat, Cazador still manages to defeat most of his enemies by sheer brute force alone (and he has a lot of sheer brute force to share).
 He is a brawler in the purest sense of the word.

 Still, his lack of true fighting skills take its toll when Cazador is forced to fight in earnest against opponents as strong and powerful as him, who have been known to overwhelm him with relative ease.
 Besides his arch-enemy, the Demon Lord Melkor, Cazador has been brought down by the zombie Indian Cacique Patoruzú, his “brother”, Abominación Final, a group of anonymous ninja assassins, and the cyborg boxer Mike Tyson, in the rematch bout they had (although Tyson ultimately lost the fight because Cazador's friend and trainer, Argentine former boxer “Roña” Osvaldo, KO’ed him with a lead pipe).